Tales from the HVAC Crypt

 The Creepy Closing Door

-Pressure imbalances created due to depressurization can create some pretty scary airflow situations within a building.
+Pressure imbalances created due to depressurization can create some scary airflow situations within a building.
 When airflow is out of balance and out of control, the stage is set for “airflow competition.”

 While this may not actually be a specter haunting your home or office space, if you didn’t know what a pressure imbalance was you could definitely see why someone would think a ghost was responsible for the opening and closing of doors.
+If you have once feared your property is home to a ghost, or perhaps it is just a pressure imbalance between rooms, you might want to get this little annoyance fixed for the future.
+Getting in touch Norris Air to have your HVAC system inspected can identify the problem areas within your system.
+Once identified, these areas can then be remedied as the HVAC maintenance team sees fit to ensure the problem gets resolved permanently.

 Loud, Haunting Sounding Registers